 What is a Scleral Shell?

 A scleral cover shell is a bit like a thicker contact lens that usually fits over existing eyes.
-Many people are unaware that scleral shells can help both those who have suffered serious eye trauma, as well as those people who simply have unsightly (not great looking) eyes.
+Scleral shells can help those who have suffered serious eye trauma injury.
 Unlike contact lenses scleral shells cover the entire eye not just the iris so any unsightly defect can be hidden behind the scleral shell.